search logo

 Taking a survey!

-Participation involves completing a 30-minute online survey in June 2025.
-Other options to participate, such as phone or mailed surveys, may be available.
+Participation involves completing a 30-minute online survey available to eligible participants from February 1-March 31, 2026.
 Keep a look out for an email and/or postcard from us detailing instructions.
+Other options to participate, such as phone or mailed surveys, may be available upon special request.

 There may be opportunities to participate in follow up focus groups & interviews.